Get insider access

 • Low contrast ratio.

 The LG 27GP850-B is a good choice for an office monitor.
-The large, high-resolution screen delivers good text clarity and great screen real estate.
+It delivers good text clarity and the 27-inch screen has great screen real estate.
 It overcomes glare in a bright room, with great peak brightness and good reflection handling.
-It has outstanding colors in SDR, which is great if your work requires accurate colors, with excellent accuracy before calibration.
-Unfortunately, the stand can't swivel and can only rotate in one direction, making it difficult to adjust to your preferred position.
+It displays a wide range of colors in SDR, which is great if your work requires accurate colors, with excellent accuracy before calibration.
+While it has good overall ergonomics, it doesn't offer any swivel adjustment, making it difficult to adjust to your preferred position.

 Pros